baartoszsobczynski/my-netguru-task/README.md

 6. Fix specs for `Review` model. **(done)**

 7. You'll have to deal with `ProductsController`.
 Again, you'll have to check for permissions.
 Only a product owner should be able to make changes.
-Make sure to give the user a proper message when they try to perform forbidden actions.
+Make sure to give the user a proper message when they try to perform forbidden actions. **(done)**

 8. Make sure `ReviewDecorator` is used properly, There's one action which needs to be declared there.
 See `spec/decorators/review_decorator_spec.rb` for details.